 Yes.
-With commuter and freight traffic using the Christchurch Northern Corridor, traffic volumes on Main North Road and Marshland Road will drop significantly.
+With commuters from North Canterbury and North Christchurch and freight traffic using the Christchurch Northern Corridor, traffic volumes on Main North Road and Marshland Road will drop significantly.
 This will reduce congestion, improve travel times for all road users and improve amenity for local residents.
-It will also assist in making these roads safer for all users including cyclists and pedestrians and free up room for public transport facilities.
+It will also assist in making these roads safer for all users including cyclists and pedestrians, and free up room for public transport facilities.

 There were 15,000 vehicles a day on Marshland Road in 2015.
 By 2026 there would be 29,000 vehicles a day if the Christchurch Northern Corridor is not built or 18,000 if the Christchurch Northern Corridor is built.